 Citizen Commentary: Sheriff Bean presented 911 report and highlighted differences from March 2015 to present.
 Smart911 program now rolled out.
 He encourages anyone to sign up for this free community service.
 It will be much quicker for dispatchers with their response.
 Handouts are available in the township office.
 He also reported Road Patrol is at full staff but dispatch is down by one.

 CONSENT AGENDA: Motion by Martel to approve, minus EMS and Fire reports was seconded and passed 4-0.
-Schultz had questions for EMS regarding the Munson 800 Mhz radio, our primary unit with one and the need for portable units in the future.
+Schultz had questions for EMS regarding the Munson 800 Mhz radio..
 Goossen commented on the inclusion of training hours in the report and also asked for this breakout with payroll information.
 Schultz asked Chief Bigelow who would be attending the training session for the new fire tanker (Bigelow, Davidson).
 Motion by Windiate to approve the EMS and Fire Reports as presented was seconded and passed 4-0.

 SPECIAL REPORT AGENDA: Goossen was not present at the Planning Commission meeting, but from the audience Jerry Kulka gave a summary of the meeting.
 The Commission is still discussing decks and walkways in front and back setbacks, proximity to a road, as well as definitions of ground level, height, finished height, etc. The Commission also discussed Special Uses in the R1 zone.